Antequera – El Mauli

 The Campo Municipal El Mauli – Home to football in Antequera for 52 years

 The city had to wait until after the Civil War for a new senior team to emerge.
 Founded on 8 December 1939, Club Deportivo Antequerano took up residency at the Campo El Mauli, but it took until 1946 to reach the Tercera.
-Unfortunately, their stay ended after two seasons and they did not return to that level until the start of the 1954-55 season.
-Over the next dozen seasons, the club flattered to deceive, achieving a series of top ten finishes, but only coming close to promotion in the 62-63 season, where they missed out on the play-offs to Atlético Malagueño, who had the superior head-to-head record.
-Following relegation in 1966, Antequerano languished in the regional leagues for 13 seasons, before a returning to the Tercera for the 1979-80 season.
-Then, almost out of nowhere, the Tercera title was won in 1980-81, and Moscardó and Telde were beaten in the play-offs to earn promotion to Segunda B. There was a problem however, as the municipality had sold the old Campo El Mauli to housing developers, and whilst there were plans for a new stadium, nothing had been built.
-Therefore the club spent the next two seasons at the Campo El Mirador (the current Campo Ciudad de Antequera).
-Situated 100m north of the old Campo El Mauli and next the the city’s Plaza del Toros, El Mirador was still a fairly rudimentary ground, but it had floodlights and vastly improved amenities.
+Unfortunately, their stay ended after two seasons, and they did not return to that level until the start of the 1954-55 season.
+Over the next dozen seasons, the club flattered to deceive, achieving a series of top-ten finishes, but only coming close to promotion in the 1962-63 season, when they missed out on the playoffs to Atlético Malagueño, who had the superior head-to-head record.
+Following relegation in 1966, Antequerano languished in the regional leagues for 13 seasons before returning to the Tercera at the start of the 1979-80 season.
+Then, almost out of nowhere, the Tercera title was won in 1980-81, and CDC Moscardó and Telde were beaten in the playoffs to earn promotion to Segunda B. There was a problem, however, as the municipality had sold the old Campo El Mauli to housing developers, and whilst there were plans for a new stadium, nothing had been built.
+Therefore, the club spent the next two seasons at the Campo El Mirador (the current Campo Ciudad de Antequera).
+Situated 100m north of the old Campo El Mauli and next to the city’s Plaza de Toros.
+El Mirador was still a fairly rudimentary ground, but it had floodlights and vastly improved amenities.

 Antequera in 1982

-Antequerano played its best football whilst at the Campo Mirador, earning fourth-placed finishes in Group II of Segunda B in both the 81-82 & 82-83 seasons.
-The end of the 81-82 season was particularly close, with a dropped point away at Gimnastica Tarragona in the penultimate match of the 81-82 season, allowing Cartagena FC to squeeze above them on head-to head records.
-On 9 August 1983, Antequerano entertained Brazilian club, América FC at the new Estadio El Mauli, losing the match 1-3.
-The opening of the new stadium also coincided with financial cut-backs, and with the club fielding a weaker squad, it finished the 83-84 season in the relegation zone.
+Antequerano played its best football whilst at the Campo Mirador, earning fourth-placed finishes in Group II of Segunda B in both the 1981-82 & 1982-83 seasons.
+The end of the 1981-82 season was particularly close, with a dropped point away at Gimnastica Tarragona in the penultimate match of the season, allowing Cartagena FC to squeeze above them on head-to-head records.
+On 9 August 1983, Antequerano entertained Brazilian club América FC at the new Estadio El Mauli, losing the match 1-3.
+The opening of the new stadium also coincided with financial cut-backs, and with the club fielding a weaker squad, it finished the 1983-84 season in the relegation zone.
 They earned a reprieve from the drop due to Racing Club Portuense’s failure to clear its debts, but a year later, Antequerano finished bottom of the pack, nine points from safety.
 The club endured six seasons of diminishing returns in the Tercera, but following relegation to the Regional Primera in 1991, Antequerano was wound up.

 Campo El Mauli pictured in the 1990s

 With a stadium that was under ten years old, there was enough local interest to form a new club.
 On 19 June 1992, the very day that CD Anterquerano folded, Antequera Club de Fútbol was formed.
 The club ‘merged’ or rather purchased Puerto Malagueño’s place in the Regional Primera.
-After missing out on promotion in the play-offs, Antequera CF benefited from the annual rejigging of the leagues due to financial demotions, and was granted a place in the Tercera for the 93-94 campaign.
-Over the next decade or so, the club hung on to its fourth tier status, until a disastrous 2003-04 campaign saw Antequera relegated to the Regional Preferente with a pitiful total of just 15 points.
+After missing out on promotion in the playoffs, Antequera CF benefited from the annual league rejigging due to financial demotions and was granted a place in the Tercera for the 1993-94 campaign.
+Over the next decade or so, the club clung on to its fourth-tier status until a disastrous 2003-04 campaign saw Antequera relegated to the Regional Preferente with a pitiful total of just 15 points.
 Two seasons later, a reinvigorated club returned to the Tercera to secure 6th place.
-A season later, runners-up spot was followed by victory in the play-offs over Naron and Caravaca in June 2008.
-Their stay in Segunda B lasted just the one season, with the club finishing sixteenth, then losing to Terrassa over to legs in the relegation play-offs.
-You can see a regular pattern developing, with the club spending a decade or two laying dormant in the Tercera, before “blooming” for a season or two in the upper tiers, only to slip back to slumbering in the regional leagues in Andalucia.
+A season later, a runners-up spot was followed by victory in the playoffs over Naron and Caravaca in June 2008.
+Their stay in Segunda B lasted just the one season, with the club finishing sixteenth, then losing to Terrassa over two legs in the relegation playoffs.
+You can see a regular pattern developing, with the club spending a decade or two lying dormant in the Tercera, before “blooming” for a season or two in the upper tiers, only to slip back to slumbering in the Andalucian regional leagues.
 Luckily, since the turn of the 2020s, Antequera has developed some staying power, even gaining promotion twice in the space of three seasons to earn a place in the Primera Federación.

 Estadio El Mauli pictured in 2007